SS New York Saloon Passenger List – Southampton to New York, 29 September 1896: Nobility, Financiers & Cultural Luminaries at Sea

 - Miss Elliot

-- Miss Nathalie Elliot, Nurse, Governess, and Maid
+- Miss Nathalie Elliot nurse, governess, and maid

-- Mr. J. Garlick Mrs. Garlick
+- Mr. J. Garlick

-- Miss Mabel C. Gage
+- Miss Mahel C. Gage

 - Mr. Haldeman